lsst-sitcom/sitcomtn-048/index.rst

 General documentation types
 ===========================

-This section outlines the different types of documentation used by SIT-COM personnel.
+This section outlines the different types of documentation used by SIT-Com personnel.

 Jira tickets
 ^^^^^^^^^^^^

-SIT-COM related work should follow the `SIT-COM specific Jira workflow <https://sitcomtn-023.lsst.io/>`_.
+SIT-Com related work should follow the `SIT-Com specific Jira workflow <https://sitcomtn-023.lsst.io/>`_.
 Documentation in Jira tickets should be sufficiently detailed such that it addresses the description in the task.
 It is not expected to be consulted in the future, especially on a regular occurrence.
 In many cases, specifically when characterization activities have taken place over a series of tickets, external documentation should be developed and linked to the Jira ticket(s).